Directors

 Jill was born and raised in Montreal, Quebec, spending her summers at camp in Algonquin Park.
 This is where her passion for summer camp exploded and helped shape her to be the woman she is today.
 After graduating from McGill University with a Bachelor of Education, Jill enjoyed being a director of a teen tour for Westcoast Connections and then went travelling in Australia.
 After meeting her husband in New Zealand, she spent the next 5 years living there, working as a facilitator at an outdoor education centre for school groups as well as corporate team building manager.
 Upon returning home, she continued her love of working with teens as Director of BBYO (Montreal), only to move to Ottawa with her family in 2010, where she joined the awesome team at Ganon Preschool as an early childcare teacher.
 Jill spent 8 years helping the family business, Green Rebel, in the office as Catering Manager, however there was nothing more exciting for her than getting back to her true passion of summer camp.

-Assistant Director(s)
+Assistant Director

-Justin Shulman:
+Justin Shulman

 Justin Shulman is thrilled to be working alongside a fantastic team to bring our community the best summer camp experience for our campers and staff.